-The LPC2378 implements two AHB buses in order to allow the Ethernet block to operate without interference caused by other system activity.
-The primary AHB, referred to as AHB1, includes the Vectored Interrupt Controller, General Purpose DMA Controller, and External Memory Controller.
+The LPC2388 implements two AHB in order to allow the Ethernet block to operate without interference caused by other system activity.
+The primary AHB, referred to as AHB1, includes the VIC, GPDMA controller, and EMC.

 The second AHB, referred to as AHB2, includes only the Ethernet block and an associated 16 kB SRAM.
 In addition, a bus bridge is provided that allows the secondary AHB to be a bus master on AHB1, allowing expansion of Ethernet buffer space into off-chip memory or unused space in memory residing on AHB1.